Blank-Cheque/untitled-theme/README.md

 # How to install
 ## With Stylus
+Note that this is the **recommended method of using this theme**, as Stylus allows styling of pages protected by reddit.
 1. Install Stylus, if you haven't.
 You can find it [here, for Google Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [here, for Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
 2. Go to the Stylus management page and add reddit.css as the CSS for the domain "reddit.com".
 3. Click 'Save' on the left hand side.